 If an abandoned well is not found, then the Applicant must sign in the space provided below confirming that there are no abandoned wells located on the property.
 The Applicant MUST attach the map from ERCB Viewer of the property.

-Applicant Print Name Applic cant Signature Date Section D - Preferred Method of Communication When a decision has been made on your file, do you wish for us to: \Box call you for pick up \Box mail the decision If a decision has not been picked up within 5 (five) working days, the decision will be automatically mailed to applicant.
+Applicant Print Name Applicant Signature Date Section D - Preferred Method of Communication When a decision has been made on your file, do you wish for us to: ☐ call you for pick up ☐ mail the decision If a decision has not been picked up within 5 (five) working days, the decision will be automatically mailed to applicant.
 Once a Development Permit has been issued, a copy of the permit is automatically sent by email to the applicant if an email address is provided on page 4.
-If we have any questions or require clarification regarding your application, how do you wish to be contacted: \Box phone \Box mail \Box fax \Box e-mail OFFICE USE ONLY Authorization: Permitted Use Discretionary Use Type of Payment: DEBIT CASH CHEQUE Issuing Officer's Name Fee \$ Issuing Officer's Signature Receipt # Date of Approval and information provided is being collected under the authority of the Municipal Coversment Act and will be used for the purposes use
+If we have any questions or require clarification regarding your application, how do you wish to be contacted: \Box phone \Box mail \Box fax \Box e-mail OFFICE USE ONLY Authorization: ☐ Permitted Use ☐ Discretionary Use Issuing Officer's Name Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Issuing Officer's Signature Receipt # Date of Approval Receipt Date Date Issued Date Received Comments and/or Variances and deemed complete by Development Authority. ☐ Entered into e-SITE #